 The sleep center draws national and international referrals for complicated conditions and rare disorders.
 Fellows gain hands-on experience evaluating and treating patients with severe conditions.

 Fellows care for patients from across the spectrum of ethnic and economic backgrounds, with healthcare needs at all levels of severity.
-Rotations at the University of Minnesota include patients from across a large hospital network.
-Both sites feature comprehensive pediatric experience.
+Rotations at the University of Minnesota and Minneapolis VA include patients across large hospital networks.
+Hennepin and University rotations feature comprehensive pediatric experiences.

 More than 100 physicians have received advanced sleep medicine training at Hennepin Healthcare since our program was founded in 1977.
 Our alumni hold clinical and research positions around the world.
 Since 2005, 100% of our graduates who have taken sleep medicine board exams have passed.